awslabs/ml-io/doc/python/data_store.md

 A data store, as its name suggests, represents an entity that is used for storing binary or textual data.
 As of today ML-IO supports local files, in-memory buffers, and Amazon SageMaker pipe channels as data stores.

 ## DataStore
-All data store types inherit from the abstract `DataStore` class and expose the same interface.
+Represents an abstract base class for all data store types.

 ### Methods
 #### open_read